Fr0sT-Brutal/awesome-pascal/README.md

 * [MemoryMap](https://github.com/AlexanderBagel/ProcessMemoryMap/tree/master/MemoryMap).
 Set of classes to get all the info about a memory of a running process.

-* [The new Drag and Drop Component Suite ](https://github.com/landrix/The-new-Drag-and-Drop-Component-Suite-for-Delphi).
+* [The new Drag and Drop Component Suite](https://github.com/landrix/The-new-Drag-and-Drop-Component-Suite-for-Delphi).
 VCL component library that enables your Delphi and C++Builder applications to support COM based drag and drop and integrate with the Windows clipboard.

 ## Unit Testing